Amal Hijazi: 2009–2017: Waylak Min Allah and Fen el Dameer

 Hijazi filed a lawsuit against the music production company, Rotana, following their failure to stick to the terms and conditions of their contract.

 2017–present

 Hijazi retired from artistic life in 2017.
 She contained to release occasional songs, primarily with religious themes.
 In 2025, she publicly shared that she had stopped wearing the hijab.

 Personal life

 Hijazi married Mohammed al-Bassam in 2008; they have two children, Karim and Lareen.

 Hijazi was diagnosed with cancer in the 2010s, although she only communicated publicly about her chemotherapy treatments in 2025.
+Hijazi is a Shia Muslim.